coolguy284/html5-time-tracker/info/formats/storage_v3.0_binary.md

   if file is compressed:
     <utf-8 codepoint>: number of bytes of compressed portion
   if file is compressed, compressed portion, otherwise normal portion:
-    <utf-8 codepoint>: number of entries in mainEventsList
+    <utf-8 codepoint>: number of entries in eventNamesList
-    mainEventsList:
+    eventNamesList:
       repeated copies of the below:
         <utf-8 codepoint>: length of event name string in bytes
         <utf-8 string>: event name string